-Employees falling in the below criteria are eligible for the Overtime concession tax scheme:
+Employees falling within the below criteria are eligible for the Overtime concession tax scheme:

-- The Overtime concession is applicable on overtime which is at the rate of 100% to 200%.
-Anything above or below this rate is not subject to the concession
+- The Overtime concession is applicable on overtime which is between the rate of 100% to 200%.
+Anything above or below this rate is not subject to the concession.

 - If data is added to the income from current employment section in the Employee Details, this data will also be used for the Overtime Concession Calculation.
 Please refer to the below section for more information.

-- The Overtime Concession Amount and the Overtime Concession Tax will show separately on the payslip calculation and also on the payslip sent to the employee
+- The Overtime Concession Amount and the Overtime Concession Tax will show separately on the payslip calculation and also on the payslip sent to the employee.
+See Below images:

-If you started using Talexio mid-year and will not be generating all payrolls (from January onwards), using Talexio, you may upload income earned by employees, in bulk.
-This information will be stored in Employees > Details > Income from this company prior to use of Talexio.
+If you started using Talexio mid-year and will not be generating all payrolls (from January onwards) using Talexio, you may upload income earned by employees in bulk.
+This information will be stored in the employee's details page:

 Any information added here will be used for future payrolls calculated on Talexio and will feature on FS documents.
 This includes:

 - Gross emoluments from full time or part time

 - Tax projections for the year